Caitlín R. Kiernan

 Locus Awardsfor SF/F/H works, polled by readers of Locus Magazine

-The Drowning Girl (Roc) — fantasy novel — nomination
+The Drowning Girl (Roc) — fantasy novel — 2nd place

-“Fake Plastic Trees” (After) — novelette — nomination
+“Fake Plastic Trees” (After) — novelette — 5th place

 “The Maltese Unicorn” (Supernatural Noir) — novelette — 10th place